 - “I Keep Forgettin’ (Every Time You’re Near)” by Michael McDonald (00:32): Marty and Hannah discuss the song.
 The music plays lightly in the background.
 Hannah asks Marty to dance.

 Read More at VV — Soundtracks of Television: ‘Welcome to Eden’

 The Shrink Next Door Soundtrack: Every Song in Episode 5 “The Family Tree”

-- “Bring the Noize” by Public Enemy (00:01): The Shrink Next Door soundtrack music scores an opening basketball sequence.
+- “Bring the Noize” by Public Enemy (00:01): The Shrink Next Door soundtrack song scores an opening basketball sequence.
 Ike and Marty play a game of hoops in 1990.
 Rudd’s character learns that his father passed away.

 - “Strange Vibrations” by Bob McGilpin (00:14): Ike kisses his wife, Bonnie.
 He turns on the radio outside Marty’s Southhampton residence.
 The couple dances together.

 - “Waiting for a Star to Fall” by Boy Meets Girl (00:18): Ike and Marty paint together and dance.
 It’s a callback moment to the opening of episode 3.
 The friends giggle while teasing each other.